Why Work Here?

 Working Conditions, Equipment, Physical Demands

-The incumbent in this position works in an office and clean room environment.
+The incumbent in this position works in an office and lab environment.
 The incumbent in this position will use the following equipment and shall have the following physical demands:

 Equipment-